mericadil/2FMonopoly/README.md

 **2. Classic:** ​This game mode plays the same as the classic Monopoly.<br />
 **3. Reverse:** ​In this game, all of the public fund slots are turned into ​ reverse ​slots.
 When a player gets to any ​ reverse ​ slot, the game flow turns from clockwise to counterclockwise or vice versa.<br />
 **4. Police:** ​ In this mode, one slot will be reserved for a police station.
 If a player arrives at the police station, the player may spawn a police officer by paying a little amount of money.
 The police officer travels through the board at the end of every tour.
-If the officer encounters a player, the police penalties the player, and the player has to pay a specific amount of money to the police officer.
+If the officer encounters a player, the police penalties the player, and the player has to pay a specific amount of money to the police officer.<br />
 **5. Tax (Liberal’s Nightmare):** ​In this game mode, each player pays their taxes, some
-    percentage of their net worth, each time they pass the start.
+    percentage of their net worth, each time they pass the start.<br />
 **6. Quarantine:** ​Instead of entering jail, you enter quarantine due to COVID-19 either by
     dice or by chance cards.
 When you enter quarantine, you have to place some amount (will be decided) of your money in the middle.
 As you do in the classic version, you will have to wait for 3 turns if you are not able to roll a double.
-You will also have to pay some money when you exit in your final turn.
+You will also have to pay some money when you exit in your final turn.<br />
-Default Maps:
+Default Maps:<br />
-1. Bilkent Buildings:
+1. Bilkent Buildings:<br />
-2. Turkey Cities:
+2. Turkey Cities:<br />
-3. World Countries:
+3. World Countries:<br />
-4. World Cities:
+4. World Cities:<br />